-Review and update, as necessary, the Salem-Keizer Title VI Plan (2014), the Salem-Keizer Strategic Plan (2012), and the Salem-Keizer Transit's ADA Plan to ensure continued compliance with new planning regulations under the FAST Act.
+Review and update, as necessary, the Salem-Keizer Title VI Plan (2014), the Salem-Keizer Strategic Plan (2012), and the Salem-Keizer Transit's ADA Plan to ensure continued compliance with new planning regulations under the FAST-Act.

-Planning of the service for Weekend, Weekday Evenings, and Holiday under the STIF.
+Analysis of the new service for Weekend, Weekday Evenings and Holidays under the STIF.

 Review of the current service model of the ADA component to the District's fixed route system and other curb-to-curb transportation programs within the urban growth boundary to determine if other models would improve service delivery and reduce costs.
+This area will be included in the last mile options analysis.